 Especially considering today’s very high inflation rate, getting what amounts to a small rebate on everything you buy can add up.
 Last year, I racked up more than $1,700 in cash back.

 There’s one big exception: If you carry a balance, you should prioritize your interest rate, since the average credit card rate is approaching a whopping 20 percent.
 Focus on paying off your debt at the lowest possible cost (perhaps via a 0 percent balance transfer card).
 Once that’s done, then you can go after rewards more aggressively.

 What’s the best credit card to have?

-That’s the question I get asked the most.
-And my answer has changed.
-I’m here today to tell you that for most people, the best option is a very simple no-annual fee card that gives you 2 percent cash back on every purchase.
-Examples include the Wells Fargo Active Cash℠ Card (2 percent cash rewards on purchases), the PayPal Cashback Mastercard® and the Citi® Double Cash Card (technically, the Citi Double Cash gives you 1 percent when you buy something and another 1 percent when you pay it off).
+If you can avoid interest by paying your credit card bills in full, it’s hard to top a simple no-annual-fee card that gives you 2 percent cash back on every purchase.
+Examples include the Wells Fargo Active Cash® Card (2 percent cash rewards on purchases), the PayPal Cashback Mastercard®* and the Citi® Double Cash Card.
+(Technically, the Citi Double Cash gives you 1 percent when you buy something and another 1 percent when you pay it off.)

 The multi-card strategy